wilson0x4d/X4DESO/X4D_Mail/README.md

 ## Features

-- Auto-Accept Mail Attachments
+* Auto-Accept Attachments from Mail
+* Auto-Delete 'System Generated' Mail after all attachments have been accepted, after all attachments are received, this includes message from Crown Store, Guild Store and Hirelings.
+(Does NOT affect messages from Customer Support, nor other users!)
-- Integrated into **X4D LibAntiSpam** to Auto-Delete Gold Spammer Mail.
+* Integrated into **X4D LibAntiSpam** to Auto-Delete Gold Seller Mail.
+(Disabled by default.)

 ## Installation